loregi01/ThesisProject/README.md

 # Idea
 The idea is to start from an event log describing an industrial project and after a processing phase to perform reasoning to achieve several goals.
 # Installation
 This project is thought to run on WSL.
 To execute it, install XTerm (on your native OS) and flag "Multiple Windows", select 1 as Display number, flag "Start no client", flag "Disable access control" (do not change the default settings) and save the settings in the default path.
-You need also to install both PySide6:
+You need also to install PySide6:
 ```bash
 pip install PySide6
 ```